Putsim/LITA_HR_Analysis/README.md

 16. **Years of Experience and Manager Relationship:** Tracks years at the company, with the current manager, and years since the last promotion.

 ### Tools Used:
-- **Power BI**: This is used to visualize the findings through interactive dashboards.
+- **Power BI**: This visualizes the findings through interactive dashboards.

 ### Data Cleaning/ Preparation
 In the initial data preparation phase, I performed the following tasks: